kiranps135/kiranps135/README.md

+## 👨‍💻 HI, I am Kiran Sonawane..

-## 👨‍💻 Cloud DevOps Engineer | Cloud Enthusiast
+##Cloud DevOps Engineer | Cloud Enthusiast | Certified Kubernetes Administrator (CKA)

 ***Hi there!
-I'm a passionate **DevOps Engineer** with a focus on cloud infrastructure, automation, and continuous improvement.
-With over **4 years of experience** in building and optimizing scalable solutions, I thrive on enhancing deployment pipelines, monitoring systems, and managing infrastructure as code (IaC).***
+I'm a passionate **DevOps Engineer** with a focus on cloud infrastructure, automation, and continuous improvement ,building and optimizing scalable solutions, I thrive on enhancing deployment pipelines, monitoring systems, and managing infrastructure with Praivate and Public env like Azure and AWS .***

+***Cloud DevOps engineer in a private cloud or data center provider company.
+Expertise in automating, optimizing, and managing end-to-end software development and deployment pipelines using CICD, infrastructure automation, and DevOps.
+Super nerd who loves Linux and Containerization and enjoys to customize all of the development environments.
+I am interested in devising a better problem-solving method for challenging tasks, and learning new tools and technologies.***

 - 👋 Hi, I’m @kiran working as Cloud DevOps Engineer.
 - 👀 I’m interested in Devops and Cloud Technologies